top of page

 Who Is Bill Schultz?

-With a career that began in the United States Air Force in 1987, Bill Schultz has lived most of his adult life immersed in security—both manned and unmanned solutions.
+Bill Schultz has had an extensive career that began in the United States Air Force in 1987.
+He has spent most of his adult life immersed in security—both manned and unmanned solutions.

-“I like to joke around sometimes… I’ve been in a blended guarding model all of my life,” he shared, referencing his military experience with surveillance technology, conventional warfare, and varied air support strategies.
-After a lengthy detour into physical medicine, Bill returned to security in 2008, where he cut his teeth in the manned guarding space—from unarmed guards to later executive protection.
+“I like to joke around sometimes… I’ve been in a blended guarding model all of my life,” he shared.
+His military experience involved surveillance technology, conventional warfare, and varied air support strategies.
+After a lengthy detour into physical medicine, Bill returned to security in 2008.
+He cut his teeth in the manned guarding space, starting from unarmed guards to later roles in executive protection.

-Bill’s experience spans sales, private investigations, national business development, and advisory roles with firms across the U.S. But it’s his work as the founder of Integrated Security Consulting (ISC) that defines his mission today.
-Through ISC, Bill helps Managed Guard Service Providers (MSPs), OEMs, and product manufacturers—along with security buyers—align their operational models with modern security expectations.
-His consultancy acts as a sales enablement partner, guiding firms and clients through the transformation from just traditional guarding to intelligent, well-designed blended strategies.
+His experience spans sales, private investigations, national business development, and advisory roles with firms across the U.S. However, it’s his work as the founder of Integrated Security Consulting (ISC) that defines his mission today.
+Through ISC, Bill helps Managed Guard Service Providers (MSPs), OEMs, and product manufacturers align their operational models with modern security expectations.
+His consultancy acts as a sales enablement partner, guiding firms through the transformation from traditional guarding to intelligent, well-designed blended strategies.

 The Current State of Guarding: Challenges and Realities

-Bill was quick to point out that some of the biggest challenges in manned guarding haven’t changed in decades.
+Bill believes that many of the biggest challenges in manned guarding haven’t changed in decades.

 “Staffing then and now… it’s still always a big component.
-The successful organizations are analyzing, planning, and preparing all the time,” Bill said.
+The successful organizations are analyzing, planning, and preparing all the time,” he noted.

-Unfortunately, he acknowledged that many companies still remain stuck in old habits: “They kind of follow the lead of others—what’s always been done—and don’t really do enough to be innovative or add their own identity to the mix.”
+Unfortunate as it is, many companies remain stuck in old habits.
+“They kind of follow the lead of others—what’s always been done—and don’t do enough to be innovative or add their own identity to the mix.”

 What Is Hybrid Guarding?
 And Why It Matters Now

-So what exactly is “hybrid” or “blended” guarding?
-Bill defines it as the layered integration of people, process, and technology: “It’s the implementation of all the true layers of security… combining different levels of manned guarding, emerging technologies, proactive management, and communication and analytics tools.”
+So what exactly is hybrid or blended guarding?
+Bill defines it as the layered integration of people, processes, and technology.
+“It’s the implementation of all the true layers of security… combining different levels of manned guarding, emerging technologies, proactive management, and communication and analytics tools.”

-These layers can range from unarmed and armed guards to high-level executive protection, even off-duty police and military operators.
+These layers can range from unarmed and armed guards to high-level executive protection, including off-duty police and military operators.

 Where Drones and AI Fit In

-As AI and tech adoption grow, Bill sees drones playing an increasingly vital role.
-From verifying alarms to providing real-time situational awareness, drones can augment guard duties—especially the routine and mundane.
+As AI and technological adoption grow, Bill sees drones playing an increasingly vital role.
+From verifying alarms to providing real-time situational awareness, drones can augment guard duties—especially for routine and mundane tasks.

-“The boring, non-gameified tasks that guards perform can be augmented properly… and it’s not just checking boxes, but gathering information to learn and be better the next day,” he said.
+“The boring, non-gameified tasks that guards perform can be augmented properly… it’s not just checking boxes but gathering information to learn and improve,” he stated.

 “We’re not just using drones because it’s a cool tool to have in place.
 We have a strategy, an infrastructure, and we’re mapping everything we do at all levels.”